-After some serious allegations from the former Sports Minister of Sri Lanka Mahindananda Aluthagamge, that Sri Lanka sold the world cup 2011 final and gave the trophy to India without showing any fighting spirit.
+After some serious allegations from the former Sports Minister of Sri Lanka Mahindananda Aluthagamge, that Sri Lanka sold the world cup 2011 final and gave it to India without showing any fighting spirit.
 Even the latest reports, the government of Sri Lanka already said that we will be going to have a criminal investigation on these allegations.

 “A criminal investigation has begun,” said KDS Ruwanchandra, the secretary to the sports ministry, as quoted by news agency AFP.

 AFP further added, the former captain and chief Selector Aravinda De Sliva, has called up for the interview with the investigating officer on Tuesday.